makerslocal/dooblr/README.rst

     C:\Users\<username>\.dooblr\

-After the first run of **dooblr**, this directory will be created, but no configuration files will be there.
+After the first run of **dooblr**, this directory will be created, and some default configuration files will be there.
 **dooblr** requires a main ``dooblr.yml`` that defines MQTT and InfluxDB connections, and one or more measurement configs.